 State finished 2017-18 with a school-record 12 ranked programs, with 21 of its 23 teams advancing to the postseason to go along with 12 individual national champions and three team conference titles.
 Although it will be a few more weeks before the final Director’s Cup standings are announced, the latest update had the Wolfpack at No. 11 — third among ACC schools behind only Duke and Florida State.

 As Yow heads into her final year as athletic director, here are her thoughts on the successes her tenure has already achieved and the remaining goals.
-In part two next week, she will discuss what she still has left to accomplish before her anticipated retirement in June 2019:
+In part two, she discusses what she still has left to accomplish before her anticipated retirement in June 2019:

 NSJ: What was the biggest key in getting the program where you envisioned it could be?